DQL¶

 Subquery Datasource¶

-Subqueries are an important feature in DQL for implementing complex analysis, allowing the results of one query to be used as the datasource for another query.
+Subqueries are an important feature in DQL for implementing complex analysis.
+They allow the result of one query to be used as the datasource for another query.
 This nested query mechanism supports multi-level analysis requirements.

 Execution Mechanism¶

-- Serial Execution: The inner subquery executes first, and its results are used as the datasource for the outer query
+- Serial Execution: The inner subquery executes first, and its result is then used as the datasource for the outer query

-- Result Encapsulation: Subquery results are encapsulated into temporary table structures for use by the outer query
+- Result Encapsulation: The subquery result is encapsulated into a temporary table structure for use by the outer query

-- Namespace Mixing: Subqueries support mixed namespace queries, enabling cross-data type analysis
+- Namespace Mixing: Subqueries support mixing different namespaces, enabling cross-data type analysis

-- Performance Consideration: Subqueries increase computational complexity, so query logic should be designed properly
+- Performance Consideration: Subqueries increase computational complexity, so the query logic needs to be designed reasonably

 Basic Syntax¶